RaVeR76/The-Kicks-Fix/testing.md

 #### **Results**
 All tests passed with flying colours .....
-BUT .... there is always a BUT, I noticed that because of my carousel there has to be three images added so if I only added one then it would througn up an error.
+BUT .... there is always a BUT, I noticed that because of my carousel there has to be three images added so if I only added one then it would threw up an error.
 I love fixing code on the fly, it makes you feel so good .... so I did, see below.

 Below is my code before the fix: